jhomlala/catcher/README.md

       explicitExceptionHandlersMap: explicitMap);
 ```

-Now if `FormatException` will be catched, then Console Handler will be used.
+Now if `FormatException` will be caught, then Console Handler will be used.
 Warning: if you setup explicit exception map for specific exception, then only this handler will be used for this exception!

 ### Explicit exception report mode map
 Same as explicit report handler map, but it's for report mode.
 Let's say you want to use specific report mode for some exception: